nhitz/caddy-cloudflare/README.md

 ## Images

-Includes image for alpine version of Caddy, rebuilt every Monday morning at 0300 UTC.
+Includes image for both amd64 and arm64, rebuilt every Monday morning at 0300 UTC.

 ## Requirements
 1. A Cloudflare account